Today I’m going to talk about something that lots of people have some mixed views over. Don’t hate me.

 For those servers reading this, please understand that you have an option here!
 Let’s take back the way these restaurants are run.
 I care for you, and I want you to demand what you deserve– better hourly wages.
 Your tips should be extra- they shouldn’t be something you are living off of.
 It is so sad that is the case.
 Let’s change it.

 Fellow customers, what can you do?
 As sad as it is to say, I think tipping less will help the situation in the long run.
 Unfortunately, that doesn’t help the servers right now, so I am not telling you to stop tipping.
 Find reasons to tip- show your gratitude to the people who give you great service, and if you don’t feel you got great service, don’t feel obligated to tip.
-If you do tip, tell them why, thank them personally while tipping them.
+If you do tip, tell your server why, thank them personally while tipping them.

 Let’s start a culture of gratitude, rather than one of obligation.